How to Manage Tigris Buckets with Fly.io

 fly storage destroy bucket-name

-Accessing the Tigris Console
+## Accessing the Tigris Console[](#accessing-the-tigris-console "Direct link to Accessing the Tigris Console")

-While flyctl provides command-line management for your buckets, you can also use the Tigris web console for a visual interface to manage your buckets, access keys, upload objects, view usage, and more.
+While `flyctl` provides command-line management for your buckets, you can also use the Tigris web console for a visual interface to manage your buckets, access keys, upload objects, view usage, and more.

-Logging in to the Console
+### Logging in to the Console[](#logging-in-to-the-console "Direct link to Logging in to the Console")

 To access the Tigris console with your Fly-provisioned buckets:

-1. Go to console.tigris.dev/signin
+1. Go to [console.storage.dev/signin](https://console.storage.dev/signin)

 2. Click the **Fly.io** button to log in